langchain-ai/langchain-aws-template/slack_bot/README.md

 cd slack_bot
 ```

-Install the dependencies, this creates a conda env named `langchain-aws-slack-bot` and activates it
+Install the dependencies; this creates a Conda env named `langchain-aws-slack-bot` and activates it.
 ```bash
 conda deactivate
 conda env create -f service/environment.yml # only needed once conda activate langchain-aws-service
 ```

-Bundle the code for lambda deployment.
+Bundle the code for Lambda deployment.
 ```bash
 ./bundle.sh
 ```

 Deploy to your AWS account.
 These steps require that you must have configured the AWS credentials on your machine using the AWS CLI and using an account that has permissions to deploy and create infrastructure.
-See setting up [AWS CLI setup page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html) to learn more.
-See the [CDK guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) to learn more about CDK.
+See the [AWS CLI setup page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html) and the [CDK guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) to learn more.
 ```bash
 cdk bootstrap # Only needed once, if you have not used CDK before in your account cdk deploy
 ```
-Using the above commands will show the list of assets this code will generate and asked for a y/n prompt for you to go ahead.
-Selet "y" to go ahead with the deployment.
-Notice the API URL generated from the deployment, this will be used in the Slack app creation step.
+After you run the above commands, you will see a list of assets that this code will generate and you will be asked whether you want to proceed.
+Enter `y` to go ahead with the deployment.
+Copy and save the API URL generated from the deployment; this will be used when you create the Slack app.

 ## Creating Slack apps using manifests
 Use the `slack-bot-app.yml` file to create the slack application.
 Update the `<api-url>` to the deployed API from the previous step.
 Follow the instructions here to create the app from the manifest file: